-Therefore, the goal for 2019-2020 year is to assess the quality of students' instructional decision making using the PK-12 Student Impact Assessment.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
+In AC 2020-2021, faculty will assess the quality of students' instructional decision making using the PK-12 Student Impact Assessment.
 This decision was made in order to meet CAEP demands and to align with departmental goals.